-The avionics system is a loop process that consists of three basic procedures: 1) processing load cells, 2) turning load cell data, and 3) commanding the TVC.
-The majority of the work in the control loop is processing load cell data during the operation of the motor.
+The avionics system is a loop process that consists of three basic procedures: collecting load cell data, converting load cell data into simulated vehicle dynamics, and producing commands for the TVC based on the simulated vehicle behavior.
+Most of the work in the control loop is processing load cell data during the operation of the motor.
 First, the avionics system must collect data from real-world operations to represent the simulated vehicle forces adequately.
 Once the load cell data is translated into the simulation, the simulated vehicles' rigid body dynamics are calculated, feeding the vehicles' current attitude to a PID.
 The PID determines how the vehicle needs to be maneuvered for a perfect landing.
 The software then processes those into commands for the physical TVC.
 Finally, the TVC receives the inputs and points in the corresponding direction, allowing for motor control and the loop repeats.